 Earn an MA or PhD in Religion

-As part of a major secular public university, the Department of Religion at Temple deals with religion as an academic discipline without bias or favoritism for one religious or philosophical tradition over another.
-Because the academic study of religion is multidisciplinary, our courses draw from art, history, literature, philosophy, politics and the social sciences.
-While part of our graduate program’s purpose is to offer broad yet penetrating coverage of the general phenomena of religion, it also focuses on certain themes rooted in the expertise of our faculty.
+As part of a major secular public university, the Department of Religion at Temple treats religion in a scholarly manner without bias or favoritism for one religious or philosophical tradition over another and without preference for any particular form of spirituality or any single methodological or theoretical approach.
+The academic study of religion is multidisciplinary; our courses draw from themes rooted in the expertise of our faculty.

 - Critical Investigation of Religion and Human Differences: This area builds upon and acknowledges our legacy of inter-religious, cross-religious dialogue and critical engagement — a legacy that began 50 years ago.
 We continue to work among and between religious traditions upholding a strong commitment to the intersections of religion with race, ethnicity, gender, sexuality and disability.

 - Historical Texts and Traditions: This emphasis involves the careful study of texts as an important point of access into religious belief systems, traditions, rituals and practices in their historical (and current) contexts.
 Among the texts studied are the Hebrew Bible, New Testament and Early Christian texts, Rabbinic texts, Muslim religious and jurisprudential texts, and Chinese (Buddhist, Confucian, Taoist) religious and philosophical texts.